victorcuevasv/tpcbench/README.txt

 The process is analogous to the Presto application.
 Again a file named client-1.2-SNAPSHOT-SHADED.jar will be generated but in this case it will be stored in $HOME/tpcds-jars/targetsparkdatabricks/

+Different systems require different scripts and procedures in order to run experiments, which are detailed in the next sections.

+RUNNING EXPERIMENTS IN EMR SPARK